Mysticalbloomingal/DevOps-BootCamp-Git/readme.md

 ## **Merging branch to main**

-#### Once your code and workstuff is finalized you can merge your code with other users so that everybody can access it
+#### Once your code and work stuff is finalized you can merge your code with other users so that everybody can access it

 ```
 git merge <branch-name>